On Air Now

 'Hit Me Baby One More Time' was originally for TLC?
 Chris Brown gave one of his songs to Rihanna?
 It's hard to imagine, but the people that made some songs famous were often never suppose to even touch them.

 After being in the limelight for reasons other than music, Britney Spears was ready for a comeback in 2007 and The Dream had the perfect track for her - 'Umbrella.'
-But Brit's management rejected the track, and it ended in Rihanna's hands.
+But Britney's management rejected the track, and it was also passed on by Mary J. Blige before it ended in Rihanna's hands.
 The impact the song had on Rihanna's career speaks for itself.
 Would the track have done the same for Britney?

 Us singer Shawnna passed on the song that went on to be one of 'Ye's biggest hits ever.
 After it fell into his hands, he rewrote the hook to accommodate a male perspective.
 That must hurt for Shawnna.